Introduction: Drug & Alcohol Intervention

 Every year, people die from substance misuse of some kind, but you can make a difference.
 You don’t have to wait until someone hits rock bottom to act.
 A drug or alcohol intervention is an alternative route to take.

-A well-planned intervention comes into play and can make a difference.
-Many families have had success with this approach when done right.
-But sometimes, the support and guidance of an experienced professional interventionist is necessary.
+A well-planned intervention can make a difference.
+When done right, this approach has been successful for many families.
+But sometimes, the support and guidance of an experienced professional interventionist are necessary.

 First Action: Asking Questions